 For those who did respond, this survey indicated that 60% were definitely planning to travel to the 2015 total eclipse in the Arctic region; 41% to the 2016 eclipse in Indonesia, and a whopping 94% to the U.S. eclipse in 2017.
 The main barriers for deciding not to travel were weather and cost.

 Exploring the sense of connectedness during totality

 Immediately after the 2016 total eclipse, I ran a post-eclipse workshop at the Sulawesi Eclipse Festival in Palu, Indonesia.
 In this workshop, everyone shared our personal experiences of the wonderfully clear and emotive total eclipse.
-There were tears, there were thanks, there was a great feeling of being at one in the world.
+There were tears, there was gratitude, there was a great feeling of being at one in the world.
 It was pretty special.

-I also encouraged those who wanted to, to record individual interviews on camera to explore in more detail the feeling of connection during totality – what was that like?
+I also encouraged participants to record individual interviews on camera to explore in more detail the feeling of connection during totality – what was that like?
 Who, or what, did you feel connected to?

 One year to go – Eclipse chaser plans for 2017